Masters of Science Nursing

 Note: Upon granting of initial accreditation by the ACEN Board of Commissioners, the effective date of initial accreditation is the date on which the nursing program was approved by the ACEN as a candidate program that concluded in the Board of Commissioners granting initial accreditation.

-3. 1-2 years' experience as RN (completed within the past year)
+3. 1-2 years current direct care experience as RN (completed within the past year)